nmshd/documentation/_docs_integrate/11-connector-configuration.md

 }
 ```

--   `httpEndpoint`: the endpoint the request should be sent to
+-   `url`: the endpoint the request should be sent to
 -   `headers`: headers for the request (e.G. apiKeys, ..)
 -   `publishInterval`: the interval in seconds